6 Totally Free Home Exercise Programs To Use With Your Patients

-Not only does it have the basic exercises you would imagine – like upper body and core exercises – but also the functional stuff like tub transfer training and grab bar placement handouts.
+Not only does it have the basic exercises you would imagine – like upper body, lower body and core exercises – but also includes functional handouts like tub transfer training and grab bar placement handouts.
 There is also information about modalities, vestibular exercises, weightbearing, balance exercises, and more.

 No matter what country you live in, the UK National Health Service (NHS) Health and Fitness page has many great free home exercise programs.

 Along with a variety of exercises like sitting, strength, balance and flexibility exercises, the NHS also has many other informational pages discussing stretching, walking, and specific exercise programs for wheelchair-bound individuals with new or prior disabilities.